shahidirfan100/Career-Site-Job-Listing-API/README.md

 # Career Site Job Listing Scraper

-Extract job listings from major ATS career platforms using a single `startUrl`.
+Extract job listings from major ATS career platforms using one or more URLs in `startUrls`.
 Collect clean, structured, and rich job records for sourcing, research, monitoring, and automation workflows.

 ## Features